Is it possible to add an alternate attorney to an existing power of attorney?

 There are other options you might want to consider.

 Someone who doesn’t have the legal capacity to make or change an enduring power of attorney may still be able to make a representation agreement.
 A person can make a standard representation agreement even if they cannot manage their routine financial affairs or look after their daily needs.

 A representation agreement is another type of legal document that enables an adult to authorize someone to make decisions for them when they can no longer manage on their own.
 The representative can make decisions relating to health care and personal care matters.
 With a standard representation agreement, the representative can also be authorized to handle routine management of financial affairs and most legal matters.
 Here, we explain standard representation agreements and how to make one.

 A pension trusteeship

 If an older adult's financial situation is not complicated (for example, there are no significant assets and their only income is federal pension monies), a pension trusteeship with the income security programs in Ottawa could be sufficient.
-This option is more formally known as a "third party administrator" of pension funds.
-A person, organization or agency can apply to be the administrator of the adult's pension funds.
-In Vancouver, the Bloom Group is an agency that provides this service for incapable people, including homeless individuals.
-This page has more information.
+This option is more formally known as a third-party administrator of pension funds.

 If an adult is mentally incapable of managing their own affairs, someone can be appointed to manage the adult's affairs on their behalf.
 This is referred to as committeeship.
 A committee must apply to court to be appointed under this law.
 Dial-A-Law has more on committeeship.